 - Session monitoring to see user activity in real-time to mitigate risk

 You can even apply your governance policies when data is exported from Power BI and add sensitive content labels to critical data, giving your data reports the all-round security it needs.

 Excel offers live collaboration and great sharing capabilities e.g. Excel Online in the web browser respectively integrates with MS Teams.
 But as you can imagine, in an enterprise, there will be hundreds of such Excel files floating around in the cloud on SharePoint, making it difficult to dig out insights and collaborate on projects.

-Power BI offers free options with Power BI Desktop and ability to publish to web.
-Both not ideal from a security perspective.
-For secure sharing, with granular security there is no alternative to the Power BI Service.
+Power BI offers free options with Power BI Desktop and the ability to publish to the web.
+But both are not ideal from a security perspective.
+For secure sharing, with granular security, there is no alternative to the Power BI Service.

 Power BI Service, enables users to publish data to their desired destination.
 You can publish single or consolidated reports and dashboards in any dedicated Workspace, allowing a group of people to access and work on it simultaneously.
 The added benefit is that once you have published your content, the Power BI service will refresh the data automatically, saving you and other team members from resharing it again and again.

 Lastly, the Power BI service allows embedding your dashboards on online portals and websites, giving viewers interactive charts and graphs with the same ability to drill down into the data as you could from its app.